Home QuickBooks For Construction QuickBooks Journal Entry

 Need to whip up a profit and loss statement or a balance sheet?
 Journal entries are the raw materials that financial reports are built upon.
 They allow QuickBooks to crunch the numbers and present you with comprehensive reports that reflect your business’s financial status.

-Step-by-Step Guide to Creating a Journal Entry in QuickBooks
+Step-by-Step Guide to QuickBooks Journal Entries

-Step 1: Access the Journal Entry
+Step 1: Access Journal Entry

 Step 2: Select Accounts and Enter Amounts